 USDA Prime T-Bone Steak for Sale Double R Ranch – Snake River Farms

 Prime is the highest rating the USDA gives for beef cuts.
 Waygu is a breed of cattle and because of the cow’s diet, the meat is highly marbled.

-A T-Bone steak does well on the grill, where the tenderloin can stay tender.
-It gets more flavorful with the smoke and heat.
+T-bone steaks well on the grill, where the tenderloin can stay tender.
+They get more flavorful with the smoke and heat.
 Plus, the generous bits of fat keep the steak moist.
 The T-shaped bone is unique and provides a sturdy place to grab and flip the steak without puncturing through the meat.

 T-Bone steaks should be cooked hot and fast.
 They don’t require a lot of pre-work.
 Don’t use a microwave to defrost your steak.
 Instead, leave it in the refrigerator for a day so it can slowly come up to the right temperature.

 All you really need is to season your beef with generous amounts of salt, preferably Kosher.
 But add other seasonings before placing on the grill.
 Only add pepper after the steak is done.
 Pepper burns easily.
 So many people do not know this.

 The strip side and the filet side of the steak are different enough that you’ll want to cook the strip side on the hotter section of the grill.
 The filet side has less fat, so it will cook faster.